Super99Master/Portable_Tape/README.md

 * Change "DeleteTapeFolder = False" to "DeleteTapeFolder = True"
 * Save

-## Bugs
-* When you run the shortcut of the new Tape.exe with a Environment Variables (Es: %TapeFolder%/Tape.exe)
-PyInstaller fucks up the location of the .exe, running it in the folder of the shortcut itself, crashing the program.

 ## TODO
 The .exe file is being created by PyInstaller using --onefile.
 This is great for the purpose of this project but it's really slow to open, 4 seconds more or less.